An introduction to Redis data types and abstractions

 So far in our examples we never had to create empty lists before pushing elements, or removing empty lists when they no longer have elements inside.
-It is Redis care to delete keys when lists are left empty, or to create an empty list if the key does not exist and we are trying to add elements to it, for example, with LPUSH.
+It is Redis' responsibility to delete keys when lists are left empty, or to create an empty list if the key does not exist and we are trying to add elements to it, for example, with LPUSH.

-This is not specific to lists, it applies to all the Redis data types composed of multiple elements, so also applies to Sets, Sorted Sets and Hashes.
+This is not specific to lists, it applies to all the Redis data types composed of multiple elements -- Sets, Sorted Sets and Hashes.

 Basically we can summarize the behavior with three rules:

-- When we add an element to an aggregate data type, if the target key does not exist, an empty aggregate data type is crated before adding the element.
+- When we add an element to an aggregate data type, if the target key does not exist, an empty aggregate data type is created before adding the element.

 - When we remove elements from an aggregate data type, if the value remains empty, the key is automatically destroyed.